Who is responsible for oversight of children in immigration detention?

 Unaccompanied children, whether they arrive at a port of entry or between ports of entry, are typically apprehended by U.S. Customs and Border Protection (CBP).
 Once identified as an unaccompanied child (UC), all government agencies, including CBP must contact the Department of Health and Human Services (HHS), Office of Refugee Resettlement (ORR) within 48 hours to report the apprehension or discovery of UC or to report any claim or suspicion that a person in custody is under 18.
 See 8 U.S.C.
 1232(b)(2).
 The federal agency must transfer the UC to the custody of ORR within 72 hours.
 Id.
 Children who are separated from a parent on the border, or from another adult caregiver, may also be identified as an UC and transferred to ORR.

 Since October 1, 2018, about 69,000 UC have been apprehended by CBP at the Southwest Border, about 61,000 UC have been referred to ORR, and about 55,000 UC have been released to sponsors in the US.
 There are around 170 ORR facilities around that country that fall into one of several different categories.
 About 1/5 of the ORR facilities are in Texas and Texas receives the highest number of UC released to sponsors of any state (about 7000 in the same time period as the numbers above).
 The Flores agreement contemplates that generally these facilities will be non-secure “as required under state law.”
 The type of facility is determined by information collected from the referring agency such as Border Patrol, including location of potential sponsor, demographics of the child, any special needs including language needs, and whether the child is a danger to themselves, the community, or an escape risk.
 ORR contracts with state licensed care providers around the country, such as Lutheran Immigrant and Refugee Services, BCFS, Yolo County Juvenile Detention Center, Southwest Key, Heartland Human Care Services, and Bethany Christian Services, to operate shelters, foster care or group homes, staff-secure, secure, and residential treatment centers.
+There is no restriction on for profit companies bidding for the contracts to operate the shelters.
 Secure facilities may only house a child when the child poses a danger to self or others, or has been charged with committing a criminal offense.
 The placement at a secure facility must be reviewed monthly at a minimum.
 In 2017, a federal judge ruled that any minor re-apprehended after previously being released from ORR based on allegations of gang affiliation must be provided a hearing before an immigration judge within seven days of re-apprehension, in the jurisdiction where the minor was apprehended or lives.
 Saravia v.
 Sessions, 280 F. Supp.
 3d 1168, 1206 (N.D.
 Cal.
 2017), aff’d sub nom.
 Saravia for A.H. v.
 Sessions, 905 F.3d 1137 (9th Cir.
 2018).

 If you are trying to locate a child within ORR care, there is a hotline run by ORR that individuals can call: https://www.acf.hhs.gov/orr/resource/orr-national-call-center.